-However, using an EDIW, the procedure becomes simple and highly efficient.
+However, using an EUDIW, the procedure becomes simple and highly efficient.

-I list on the slide the attributes required by the new AML regulations.
+I list on the slide the attributes required by the EU's new AML regulations.
+Also of note is that transfers in and out of the EU require these attributes to be included with the payment instruction.